DaDom/advent_of_code_2023/README.md

-# Advent of code 2023 in Rust
+# 🎄 Advent of code 2023 in Rust 🎄

 [Advent of code 2023](https://adventofcode.com/2023) solved using Rust.
+My focus is on readability and expressiveness, rather than minimizing LOC, memory usage or program runtime.
+I'm using as few "utils" as possible, to present pure solutions for each day.
 Both parts of each day can be run like this from root directory:

 ```shell